ashanbrown/nolintlint/README.md

 # nolintlint

-makezero is a Go static analysis tool to find slice declarations that are not initialized with zero length and are later used with append.
+nolintlint is a Go static analysis tool to find ill-formed or insufficiently explained nolint directives for golangci (or any other linter)

 ## Installation

-    go get -u github.com/ashanbrown/makezero
+    go get -u github.com/ashanbrown/nolintlint

 ## Usage

-Similar to other Go static analysis tools (such as golint, go vet), makezero can be invoked with one or more filenames, directories, or packages named by its import path. makezero also supports the `...` wildcard.

-    nolintlint packages...
+    nolintlint [flags...] packages...

 ### Flags

 - **-set_exit_status** (default false) - Set exit status to 1 if any issues are found.
 - **-machine** (default false) - Always require `//nolint` instead of `// nolint`
 - **-specific** (default true) - Always require `//nolint:mylinter` instead of just `//nolint`